-Activity type Metrics Contact Center (CONTACT_CENTER ) The metrics are: CALL_QUEUED - The number of participa nts who have been dialed in and queued to Amazon Connect.
+Activity type Metrics Contact Center (CONTACT_CENTER) The metrics are: CALL_QUEUED - The number of participa nts who have been dialed in and queued to Amazon Connect.
 Includes redial attempts.
 CONTINUE_WAITING - The number of participants who continue to wait for dial attempts to be made.
-DIAL_FAILURE - The number of participants with failed dail attempts.
+DIAL_FAILURE - The number of participa nts with failed dail attempts.
 DROPPED - The number of participants who no longer meet the conditions defined in previous journey activities at send time.
 TIMEOUT - The number of participants who received no Amazon Connect disposition code after several dial attempts.
 WAIT_FINISHED - The number of participants who finished waiting for the specified amount of time.
 WAIT_FOR_QUIET_HOURS - The number of participants waiting for quiet time to finish in order to deliver to channel.
-WAIT_STARTED - The number of participants who started waiting, and haven't skipped or finished waiting for the specified amount of time. and direction and a second
+WAIT_STARTED - The number of participa nts who started waiting, and haven't skipped or finished waiting for the specified amount of time.

-Journey and campaign execution metrics
+Amazon Pinpoint journey and campaign execution metrics